-If you choose to mark the subscription as unpaid, no subsequent payments are attempted on any invoice.
+If you choose to mark the subscription as unpaid, the most recent, unpaid invoice remains open, and no subsequent payments are attempted on any invoice.
 (Invoices will continue to be created, but then immediately closed.)
 Additionally, updating the payment source for the customer does not trigger a retry of the most recent invoice.
 After updating the customer’s payment source, you may choose to reopen and pay any unpaid, closed invoices.
 This default behavior allows you to best dictate how an unpaid subscription is billed upon reactivation.

-If you choose to leave the subscription as-is (in a past_due state), it continues to generate new invoices, and payment on those new invoices is attempted.
+If you choose to leave the subscription as-is (in a past_due state), the most recent, unpaid invoice remains open, new invoices are generated, and payment on those new invoices is attempted.
 You can use this behavior if you want to continue attempts to bill your customers every month, even when previous invoice payments have failed.

 To set a subscription

 status back to active from an unpaid or past_due state, open the most recent invoice and attempt to pay it.
 Note that paying any other invoice—that is not the most recent—does not change the subscription’s status.

 Other subscription events occur that you may need to handle, depending upon your use of subscriptions.

 If a subscription is on a trial period, we’ll let you know the trial is ending via the

 customer.subscription.trial_will_end event.
 This event notification goes out 3 days before the trial period concludes (unless that’s not possible, such as when a trial is only 1 day long).

 Successful payments of invoices also trigger